-This was truly a sacred moment in time, a kairos moment in my life, when I felt like a butterfly emerging from a cocoon with wet fragile leaves as we walked among those lovely gray green trees whose leaves swirled upward in varied patterns turning new faces to the sun and shimmering like jewels.
+This was truly a sacred moment in time, a kairos moment in my life.
+I felt like a butterfly emerging from a cocoon with wet fragile wings as we walked among those lovely gray green trees whose leaves swirled upward in varied patterns turning new faces to the sun and shimmering like jewels.
 The spiritual experience was too powerful and sacred to formulate into words.

 There was a bit of confusion at the hotel with room assignments.
 When we arrived at the room after trekking down the maze of long carpeted hallways and unlocked the door to my hotel room, we were greeted with another person's set of luggage.
 Pastor Rozen navigated his way back to the lobby while I sat on top of the luggage and waited.
 The 18-hour flight was catching up and I was not sure I could take another step.
 In about 20 minutes, Pastor Rozen came with a new room key, picked up the luggage and I followed him through the maze of carpeted halls once again to a room on the other side of the hotel.
 Gratefully Pastor Rozen managed that transition.
 Somewhere between not knowing the language and being awake for about 48 hours, check-in was a little blurry.

 We then went to Pastor Rozen’s home in Jerusalem for Shabbat Dinner.
 The trip had already reached perfection and I could not begin to anticipate it could be better than this moment in time…in Israel…at Shabbat Dinner…with those who prayed faithfully for three years for me to visit them.
 How sweet it is!
 Praise the Name of Yeshua!
 During the evening the Rozen family welcomed me with a card and the Scripture Jeremiah 33:3 “Call (cry out, speak out, proclaim, call out loudly, calling upon the LORD or upon HIS name) to Me, and I will answer you, and show you great and mighty things, which you do not know.”
 It seemed the LORD was echoing again the word that HE spoke to me while preparing for the trip.